hnguyentran03/hollow_knight_bot/README.md

 - **Every instance is a full game client.** 2–3 on one machine is realistic;
   each window must stay visible (see App Nap above), so tile them, don't stack them.
-- **`--n-steps` is per instance and its default divides by N** (2048 → 1024 at N=2) so the total batch, and with it the PPO update's wall-clock time, stays constant.
-The keepalive pinger keeps connections alive through the update, but the games keep running in real time while it computes — every Knight stands in a live fight for the duration — so if you override `--n-steps`, keep `n_steps × instances` around 2048.
+- **`--n-steps` is per instance and its default divides by N** (so the total batch, and with it the PPO update's wall-clock time, stays roughly constant), then inflates ~23% when async resets are on so each update still sees ~2048 *real* samples after the placeholder rows are masked out.
+The keepalive pinger keeps connections alive through the update, but the games keep running in real time while it computes — every Knight stands in a live fight for the duration — so if you override `--n-steps`, keep the total real batch around 2048.
-- **One slot's episode reset blocks the whole lockstep step** (the mod's reset macro can run its full 22.5 s budget).
-The other instances' Knights stand in their live fights for that long; their connections survive it via the keepalive pinger.
-Expect episode throughput somewhat below N× for this reason.
+- **Episode resets run asynchronously by default at N ≥ 2** (the mod's reset macro can run its full 22.5 s budget; synchronously it would freeze every sibling mid-fight for that long).
+The resetting slot feeds the learner placeholder frames — masked out of the gradient, the monitoring, and the normalization statistics — while the others keep taking real steps. `--no-async-resets` restores the old lockstep behavior; expect episode throughput somewhat below N× with it.
 - **Each instance gets its own save/log sandbox (macOS).** Instances sharing one save directory autosave the same slot concurrently, which corrupted the master save in live testing (both games saved in the same